 Examples: Components that may form non-cash maintenance include:

-For the purposes of FTB, non-cash housing maintenance refers to maintenance income of a person that is not cash maintenance and is received in relation to the provision of a residence that is, or is to be, the person's principal home.
+For the purposes of FTB, non-cash housing maintenance refers to maintenance income of an individual that is not cash maintenance and is received in relation to the provision of a residence that is, or is to be, the individual's principal home.

 Capitalised maintenance in relation to an individual means maintenance paid by an individual: